ragab0/STEP_2-React-23-Projects/README.md

-# Step_2: My 21 React apps;
+# STEP_2: My 21 React apps + 1;
+A project consists of 21 project !!

-The first half of this phase i've learned React hooks, and in the other half i've practiced by creating 21 React apps beside the small apps that i've built while i was learning.
+The first half of this phase i've learned React hooks, and in the other half i've practiced by creating 21 React app + 1 beside the small apps that i've built while i was learning.

 I've learned the hooks:
 - useState
 - useEffect